learn-co-curriculum/javascript-intro-to-variable-assignment-and-declaration/README.md

 word = 'bird'
 ```

 in order to create our variable and assign it the value of the string `'bird'`.
 Thing is, now we've declared a _global variable_.
 Global variables can be accessed anywhere in an application, which can lead to strange behavior.

+Using a global variable is like passing someone a note on a billboard.
+Sure, it gets the message across, but way more people than necessary now have the message.

 What if, for example, we wanted `word`'s value to be something other than `'bird'` at some point in the application?
 Or what if we needed to make use of a variable called `word` but not _this particular `word`_?

 In the browser, global variables are all properties of `window`.
 What is `window`?
 Well, it's the — erm — window in which the browser displays the current page.
 It holds a whole bunch of things (which is probably obvious), global variables among them.